Jiffy peat pots have been a handy standby for gardeners for many, many decades.

 - Place your peat pots side-by-side in your tray.
 They should be very close together with sides touching.

-- Fill the pots with potting mix or seed starting mix.
+- Fill the pots with the potting mix or seed starting soil mix or a simple 50/50 mix of peatmoss and perlite.

 - Label as needed if you are planting more than one type of seed.